dime-worldbank/dimeanalytics/cloud-resources/README.md

 then describe who they are,
 and if they will have any type of authentication._"

+"_If you know the exact list of people already, then you can mention them.
+Include their UPIs if they have them._"

 ### Access - code:

 "_What access does the code need to have to the internet?